-Within the framework of the FA 2021 common topic Landscapes of Care, BINA will organize a summer film school—If These Walls Could Talk—that will be dedicated to the building of the Belgrade House of the Press (one of the BINA head offices) and all of its very diverse contents.
+Within the framework of the 2021 Future Architecture Program theme Landscapes of Care, BINA will organize a film summer school with the title If These Walls Could Talk and will focus on exploring the building of Belgrade House of Press (one of BINA's head offices) and all its diverse purposes.

 The Belgrade Architects’ Association and the Cultural Centre of Belgrade have been organizing the BINA - Belgrade International Architecture Week - festival for fifteen years (www.bina.rs).
 Since 2016, BINA has been taking part in a European project entitled the Future Architecture Platform.